emdoyle/tensorflow_stuff/docs/VisualizingData.md

 ![png](assets/output_19_0.png)

 These graphs use the average value of each of the Big Five personality traits for both the total population and the population which uses the given drug.
-Both plotted lines are put onto the same graph to allow for easy comparison.
+The red bars and blue dotted line plot the delta between the average score for a user of the drug and the global average score.
+For example:

+Looking at the cannabis chart we can see that the Delta to Average for oscore, cscore, escore, ascore, and nscore are approximately:

++2.8, -1.9, +0.1, -0.8, +0.6

+Scanning the values in the other charts tells us that the Deltas for nscore and cscore in particular seem significant.